-In 2008, SONG expanded in a big way to the Ottawa area where we'd already organized the Ottawa Sun.
-Beginning in January, we added seven media units from the former Local 102-O, including the House of Commons broadcast/technical group, the Ottawa Citizen mailroom, the Winchester Press, the Glengarry News, the Pembroke Observer, TelAv and ELC.
-We now represent about 4,000 workers in all aspects of the media in Ontario and 35 different workplaces.
+With the merger, CEP Local 87M became Unifor Local 87M.
+We now represents almost 3,000 workers in all aspects of the media in Ontario and 34 different workplaces.
 The local and its members confront daily issues of media concentration, editorial integrity, contracting out, job security, pensions and the declining circulation of paid daily newspapers.